 Grab a drink, settle in, and get to know homeschooling in Texas.
 I’ve got the scoop on homeschooling laws, Texas history, field trips, and more.
 And be sure to subscribe to my site for updates!
 (If you want an organized list of general homeschooling topics, check out my Homeschooling Page.)

 I have a lifetime of homeschooling experience to share with you!
 I was a homeschool kid in the 1980’s, and have been homeschooling my own 5 kids since 2000.
-My oldest graduated in 2014, and now I have 4 little students with bright shining faces!
+My oldest two children have graduated from a lifetime of home education, and now I have 3 little students with bright shining faces!
 (Okay, sometimes.
 Haha!)
 I’ve been mentoring new homeschool moms for several years, served as Director of my local co-op, manage communications for my support group, and I’m a member of the Texas Home Educators Advisory Board.

 Texas Homeschooling 101